‘Squad’ member Rashida Tlaib wins primary in Michigan

 “I voted for Brenda Jones simply because I’ve done a little work with her because I’m a police chaplain,” he said.
 “With Rashida Tlaib, I’m probably not the best informed voter.”

-The primary winner will be the overwhelming favorite in November’s general election.
+Tlaib will be the overwhelming favorite in November’s general election.

 The race was not just about an older establishment figure challenging a young, more liberal activist but also the racial dynamics in the district.
 The 60-year-old Jones, like more than half of the district’s residents, is Black while Tlaib is Palestinian American.

 Tlaib had a huge financial advantage over Jones, having raised more than $2 million.
 Jones was far outraised in 2018 but almost won.
-The four other candidates the backed Jones this time, while Tlaib was endorsed by unions, Bernie Sanders and House Speaker Nancy Pelosi.
+The four other candidates then backed Jones this time, while Tlaib was endorsed by unions, Bernie Sanders and House Speaker Nancy Pelosi.

 Associated Press writer Corey Williams in Detroit contributed.